Miljoenenjacht: Temptation Table

 Another permanent feature of the show is the so-called "Temptation Table", a circle-round futuristic table with a giant neon bulb in its center.
 Ten buzzers are situated at the edge of the table, and lightning stripes visible through the transparent tabletop lead form the buzzers to the central neon bulb which can be illuminated in various colours.
 After Round 4 of the original show aired from 2000 on, the ten victorious players gathered around the table, with each player standing behind one of the buzzers.
-After Linda presented the prize the contenders can gain for bailing out, the neon bulb, which has been illuminated in red colour up to that point, turned green for 10 seconds - as long as the bulb was green, players could hit their buzzer to quit the game.
+After Linda presented the prize the contenders can gain for bailing out, the neon bulb, which has been illuminated in red colour up to that point, turned green for 10 seconds – as long as the bulb was green, players could hit their buzzer to quit the game.
 The first one to hit his buzzer automatically switched on the lightning stripe leading from the appropriate buzzer to the bulb which indicated the winner.
 If no-one bails out within the countdown of 10 seconds, the bulb turns red again.
 The table was used for the bailout rounds after the fourth, fifth and sixth quiz round, as well as for the semi-final.

-When the "Deal or No Deal" format was introduced in 2002, the fifth and final quiz round saw only two players facing of at the Temptation Table.
-After the production moved from the TROS to Talpa, the eight unused buzzers were removed from the tables edge, leaving only two buzzers opposite of each other (one for each semi-finalist).
+When the "Deal or No Deal" format was introduced in 2002, the fifth and final quiz round saw only two players facing off at the Temptation Table.
+After the production moved from the TROS to Talpa, the eight unused buzzers were removed from the table's edge, leaving only two buzzers opposite of each other (one for each semi-finalist).
 Even when the production moved from Aalsmeer to the MediArena studios in Amsterdam in 2010 and the entire design of the show was changed, the Temptation Table still kept its look, only to be replaced by a more futuristic model in 2016.